-The greatest proof of the private school's ability to provide Student with a FAPE, however, is the data from the past two and a half years demonstrating Student's growth and repeated success there.
-The student population at the private school is divided into developmental teams, organized by both student age and level of independence.
-When Student started at the private school, Student was struggling with social-emotional issues, reciprocal conversations, managing frustrations, and engaging in an academic setting.
-Student was on the youngest team requiring the most support.
+The greatest proof of the private school's ability to provide Student with a FAPE, however, is the data from the past year and a half demonstrating Student's success there.
+When Student started at the private school, Student was struggling with social-emotional issues, reciprocal conversations, managing Student's frustrations, and engaging in an academic setting.
 During the 2021-22 school year, Student made great social-emotional growth and was able to move up a team due to this growth.
-Student is now on the second-most independent team.
-Student has demonstrated a marked increase in engagement at school and has passed all classes, earning "high pass" and "exceeds expectations" in multiple classes.
+Student demonstrated a marked increase in engagement at school.